Workiva/dart_dev/README.md

 - **Documentation Generation:** runs the tool from [the `dartdoc` package](https://github.com/dart-lang/dartdoc) to generate docs.
 - **Serving Examples:** uses [`pub serve`](https://www.dartlang.org/tools/pub/cmd/pub-serve.html) to serve the project examples.
 - **Applying a License to Source Files:** copies a LICENSE file to all applicable files.
-- **Running dart unit tests on saucelabs** compiles dart unit tests that can be run in the browser and executes them on various platforms using saucelabs.
+- **Running dart unit tests on Sauce Labs** compiles dart unit tests that can be run in the browser and executes them on various platforms using Sauce Labs.

 ## Getting Started